 “The days of pissing your pants when confronted by danger are over, Natalie.
 You need to fight back.”

-“Aha, you’re thinking of transferring their money in Northern Trust Bank elsewhere, right?”
+“Aha, you’re thinking of transferring their money currently in Northern Trust Bank elsewhere, right?”

 “Exactly, Natalie.
 If the Albanians murder you, I’ll transfer the whole kit and kaboodle to overseas charities.
 It’ll take them years to recover it, if at all.”

 Natalie started laughing, then got serious.
 “OK, I’m in all the way.
 What’s the plan?”

-“You go right back to Chicago Digital Consultants tomorrow.
+“You go right back to Chicago Cyber Engineering tomorrow.
 You go in there in full bitch mode.
 We’ll stage a little demonstration of what will happen if they kill you.
 Show no fear.
 Treat them like shit because that’s what they are.
 You’ll need a police escort.
-I suggest that you ask for Officer Mac Merrick to go in with you ,with other cops in the lobby for moral support.”
+I suggest you ask Officer Mac Merrick to go in with you with other cops in the lobby for moral support.”

 “You know that Merrick loves you, right?”